Heat-health alert for East of England

 Essex ASC Market - Sourcing

-The information shown in the table(s) above is correct as of 31.July 2022
+The information shown in the table(s) above is correct as of 1st April 2026.

 Current market risks:

-Individuals have told us that it often takes them two or three attempts to recruit suitable PAs.
-In the meantime this can mean that individuals are not supported in the ways that they need and want.
+• If Direct payment recipients struggle to recruit.
+This means in the meantime there that individuals are not supported in the ways that they need and want.

-Many PAs are self-employed and so it is important that individuals managing personal budgets know how to enter into contracts with those who are self-employed and with other providers that they employ to meet their assessed needs.
+• Some PAs are self-employed and so it is important that individuals managing personal budgets know how to enter into contracts with those who are self-employed and ensure they meet the self-employment test as set out by HMRC.

 The Direct Payment Support Service are available to provide reviews of employment contracts, insurance policies and other related matters.